suhanazeutzius/rinterns/DataCollect/README.md

 ## Program Overview

 The delta phase calculator takes two channels and compares the phsae difference between them.
-The phase shift is calculated from a reception of a known, pure tone (see Tone generator).
+The phase shift is calculated from a reception of a known, pure tone (see Reference Transmitter).
 The phase shift is calculated relative to one of the 4 channels, and is done individually for each of the 3 other channels.
 This calculated delta phase is stored to be used for the delta phase imposer input.

 ### Program Outline